Reconstruction of a coloring from its homogeneous sets

-The following two examples will be needed to study colorings associated to partitions of $\N$.
+The following examples will be needed later in the paper.

 \begin{ex} Let $X=\{0,1,2,3,4,5\}$ and consider the partition of $X$ given by $\{0,1,2\}$, $\{3,4\}$ and $\{5\}$.
 Let $\varphi$ be the coloring associated to this partition.
-It is depicted below, where we only draw the pairs with color 1, i.e. those $\{x,y\}$ which are a subset of a part of the partition.
+It is depicted in Figure \ref{figpartition}, where we only draw the pairs with color 1, i.e. those $\{x,y\}$ which are a subset of a part of the partition.